 …or Pinterest-style layout. jQuery Masonry is a jQuery-based plugin for a dynamic grid layout built by David DeSandro.
 What it does is “arranges elements vertically, positioning each element in the next open spot in the grid” and what you get is “minimized vertical gaps between elements of varying height”.
-Sounds too higgledy-piggledy?
-Remember the social network you quit a while ago because of the obvious reasons, whereas your wife/girlfriend still uses it on a daily basis and you can't get her off from this?
-Bull's eye, that's Pinterest.
-So this time, as said before, Pinterest-style layout made responsive.
+Let’s dive into that.

 Sheepy Me is a website where I constantly combine time-tested techniques and new trends.
 As for the blog where pictures act big in both ways, Pinterest inspired layout (a trend, popularized by Pinterest) probably was the best choice for listing items attractively.
 Although, JavaScript-based layout is not a good practice and should be avoided while CSS is capable to do this instead.
 This time, so far, it's not.
 Will take a look closer at this later in the post anyway.